mzy2240/ESA/docs/rst/snippets/weighted_graph_14.rst

 package installed into your virtual environment in order to execute this example on your machine (``python -m pip install networkx``).

+Please note that this example does NOT work with Simulator version 17 ( and possibly other versions of Simulator older than version 21).
+For an unknown reason, PowerWorld throws an exception when trying to run the ``SaveYbusInMatlabFormat`` script command.

 Before following along with the example, define the ``CASE_PATH`` constant like so, adapting the path to your system: